 CoSchedule lets you check the titles of your blog posts from an SEO perspective for free.
 You get a score with the attributes of specific words you’ve used in the headline.
 It’s pretty useful to observe your writing from such a lens, iterate a few version of your headline, and just get some practice:

-The company launched this title generator modeling it from Emotional Value Headline Analyzer by the Advanced Marketing Institute.
+The company modeled this title generator on the Emotional Value Headline Analyzer by the Advanced Marketing Institute.

 Canva